-In 2016, one million Syrians took refuge in Lebanon (source: OCHA).
+Since 2011, the Syrian crisis has displaced millions of people outside and inside the country.
+According to the UNHCR, over 6 million Syrians fled out to bordering countries.
+Lebanon has received 1.5 million displaced Syrians and is also hosting around 300.000 Palestinian refugees.
 The Lebanese population has grown up to 25% since the beginning of the Syrian crisis.
-The country also hosts 400 000 Palestinian refugees on its territory.
-This influx of population stresses a major pressure on Lebanese facilities already weakened by a long-lasting political crisis.
+This influx of population stresses a major pressure on Lebanese facilities, already weakened by a long-lasting internal crisis.

 Description of the mission

-Première Urgence Internationale has had a presence in Lebanon since 1996.
-The NGO mobilizes to bring a support to local populations and to address the refugees’ needs.
-The mission brought an emergency support to populations affected in domains such as health, water, hygiene and sanitation and food supply.
+Première Urgence Internationale is present in Lebanon since 1996.
+The NGO mobilizes its teams to bring support to local populations and to address the refugees’ needs.
+The mission responds to the needs emerging from the protracted humanitarian crisis and chronic underdevelopment, with a diverse panel of activities ranging from emergency response to recovery, including, shelter, food security, health, water, hygiene, protection, livelihoods and rehabilitation sectors.

-The NGO has developed an integrated and regional approach in order to bring an emergency aid to the populations affected by this long-lasting humanitarian crisis with a large panel of activities since 2012.
-The mission is currently leading activities in Beirut, in Mount Lebanon and in the districts of Saida and Jezzine.
+Première Urgence Internationale has developed a regional approach with an operational presence in Syria, Lebanon, Jordan and Iraq in order to bring an emergency aid to the populations affected by this long-lasting humanitarian crisis.
+With an integrated approach the mission is currently leading activities in Beirut, in Mount Lebanon and in the districts of Tripoli, Saida and Jezzine.
 Première Urgence Internationale also intervenes in the Akkar, one of the most under-developed districts of the country and one of the main host area for Syrian families.

 Premiere Urgence Internationale in action